-Article $143^7$ -Reducing the number of secret investigative actions to a minimum
+Article 143^7 - Reducing the number of secret investigative actions to a minimum and under the procedure established by this Chapter.
+(Shall become effective from 1 July 2019)]

 - 1. The body conducting secret investigative actions, also investigative authorities or persons, shall be obliged, within their powers, to limit, as much as possible, the monitoring of communications and persons that are not related to the investigation. - 2.
 Secret investigative actions against a clergy person, a defence counsel, a physician, a journalist and a person enjoying immunity may be carried out only where this is not related to obtaining information protected by law in the course of their religious or professional activities respectively. - 3.
 Information on a personal communication of a defence counsel obtained as a result of secret investigative actions shall be separated from the information on the communication conducted between the defence counsel and his/her client.
 The contents of the communication between the defence counsel and his/her client related to the defence counsel's professional activities shall be immediately destroyed.